MiaMiya/tweet_classification/reports/README.md

 > *experiments.*
 > Answer:

 We did use the cookiecutter template to structure our code.
-We have used the reports and src folders.
-We have not used the folders docs, models, notebooks, and references.
+From the cookiecutter template we have used selected premade folders src, report and models.
 Then we have added a .dvc folder to handle data storage and version control.
-Furthermore we added a tests folders to include unit tests of our code.
+Furthermore we added a tests folders to include all the unit tests for our code.
+Besides that we customised the makefile and requirements.txt file.
+And the readme file was edited such that it contained a detailed description of our project.
+And as we plan to utilise google cloud platform we added 3 configuration files and two dockerfiles.
+Furthermore, we have added a .github/workflows folder for CI.

 ### Question 6